-At the end of the reporting period, the Company has liabilities related to dividends of HUF 126 thousand, which is the remaining amount of dividends after dividend payment.
-Based on the details it was found that the amount of as yet unpaid dividends for 2020 and for 2021 is HUF 96 thousand and HUF 30 thousand, respectively.
+At the end of the reporting period, the Company has liabilities related to dividends of HUF 126 thousand, which did not change during the reporting period.
+The components include as yet unpaid dividends for 2020 and for 2021: HUF 96 thousand and HUF 30 thousand, respectively.